benavlabs/crudadmin/docs/usage/admin.md

 3. Export events for further analysis or archival

-Remember to regularly review these logs for:
+Regularly review these logs for:

 - Failed login attempts from unexpected locations
 - Unusual patterns of database operations
 - System health issues
 - Security-related events

+---

 By following these practices and understanding CRUDAdmin's features, you can create secure, maintainable admin interfaces that make managing your application's data easier and safer.